She Chinese: History

-During the Tang dynasty, Shehua speakers lived in the Jiangxi-Guangdong-Fujian border region.
+During the Tang dynasty, She speakers lived in the Jiangxi-Guangdong-Fujian border region.
 Afterwards, they moved to their present locations further to the northeast.

 Classification

-Some linguists consider Shehua to be a variety of Hakka Chinese, while others consider it to be an unclassified variety of Chinese that has received some influence from Hakka and is not part of Hakka.
-Hiroki Nakanishi (2010) considers Shehua to be a Hakka dialect that may have a Sheyu (Hmongic) substratum.
-However, Zhao (2004) considers Shehua to be an independent branch of Chinese, and that it should not be classified within Hakka.
+Some linguists consider She to be a variety of Hakka Chinese, while others consider it to be an unclassified variety of Chinese that has received some influence from Hakka and is part of Hakka.
+Hiroki Nakanishi (2010) considers She to be a Hakka dialect that may have a Sheyu (Hmongic) substratum.
+However, Zhao (2004) considers She to be an independent branch of Chinese, and that it should not be classified within Hakka.

-Depending on their locations, Shehua dialects have been variously influenced by Hakka, Gan, Wu, and Min.
+Depending on their locations, She dialects have been variously influenced by Hakka, Gan, Wu, and Min.

 Dialects

-You (2002:31-35) divides Shehua into 9 dialectal areas (fangyan qu 方言区), and with respective locations and speaker demographics from You (2002) listed as well.
+You (2002:31-35) divides She into 9 dialectal areas (fangyan qu 方言区), and with respective locations and speaker demographics from You (2002) listed as well.
 The Eastern Fujian and Southern Zhejiang dialectal areas each have over 100,000 speakers, while the smallest dialectal areas are in Guangdong and Jiangxi, with each having only a few thousand speakers.
-Altogether, there are more than 400,000 Shehua speakers in China.
+Altogether, there are more than 400,000 She speakers in China.